nbicocchi/learn-microservices/modules/resiliency/slides/2 - Resiliency (Resilience4j).md

 ```

 * **timeoutDuration**: Specifies how long a TimeLimiter instance waits for a call to complete before it throws a timeout exception.
 We will set it to 3 seconds.

+After that, we just need to annotate the method that we want to protect with the `@TimeLimiter` annotation:

 ```java
 @TimeLimiter(name = "time")